kalekundert/wellmap/docs/basic_usage_r.rst

    :file: basic_usage/std_curve.csv
    :header-rows: 1

-Below is the code to load this data into a tibble_ with the following columns:
+Below is the code to load this data into a tidy tibble_ with the following
+columns:

 - *row*: A letter identifying a row on the microplate, e.g. A-H
 - *col*: A number identifying a column on the microplate, e.g. 1-12